-An iOS platform has remained ‘darling’ of enterprises for long.
-But these days, you cannot just ignore Android as this OS has been catching its Apple counterpart in every enterprise-related aspect since the launch of “Lollipop” version in the year 2014.
-The Google’s OS has adopted multi-layered security policy keeping data, app, and device safety in mind, but many businesspersons are yet to know about these enterprise-grade security enhancements.
+The iOS platform has remained the ‘darling’ of enterprises for a long.
+But these days, you cannot just ignore Android as this OS has been catching its Apple counterpart in every enterprise-related aspect since the launch of the “Lollipop” version in the year 2014.
+Google’s OS has adopted a multi-layered security policy keeping data, app, and device safety in mind, but many businesspersons are yet to know about these enterprise-grade security enhancements.

-Here you can see how Android beefs up security for enterprises through implementing a host of improvements in security and manageability aspects and becoming a stronger contender than iOS for enterprise mobility solutions:
+Here you can see how Android beefs up security for enterprises by implementing a host of improvements in security and manageability aspects and becoming a stronger contender than iOS for enterprise mobility solutions:

 Android for Work